Dundalia/pytorch-deepdream/README.md

 Most of the original Deep Dream repos were written in **Caffe** and the ones written in PyTorch are usually really hard to read and understand.
 This repo is an attempt of making the **cleanest** DeepDream repo that I'm aware of + it's written in **PyTorch!** :heart:
+Also most of the other repos are focused on deep dreaming Convolutional Neural Networks (CNNs).
+There was not much resource experimenting with Vision Transformers (ViT) model variants and the vision module of CLIP variants.
+The visual patterns that would emerge in pretrained CNNs on image recognition tasks has been studied extensively but we were curious to observe and compare the visual artifacts that would emerge by deep dreaming ViTs and CLIP variants.

 ## Static Image Examples